Mechatronics-SDSU/Mechatronics-2023/src/README.md

+ros stuff goes into ros workspace robot specific stuff has robotname prefix all lowercase_with_underscore_folder_name master (untouched branched) cloned to beta. beta compiled code organzed by leads fullname-dev cloned from beta to be merged to beta when completed

 ### **SRC Folder Description**

 Within this SRC folder you will create a new folder named after your project, in the newly created project folder is where you will update code relating to the task